 - Tomatoes are a wonderful source of Vitamin A, which in the proper dosage will help strengthen and maintain your beardie’s immune system, vision, reproduction, and growth.

 - There aren’t very many oxalates in tomatoes.
-Oxalates are similar to phosphorus since they absorb calcium and can, in high amounts, cause MBD and even cause reproductive issues in females.
+Oxalates are similar to phosphorus since they absorb calcium and can cause MBD and other health issues.

 How Can Bearded Dragons Eat Tomatoes?